jmespath/jmespath.py/docs/proposals/functions.rst

 Function Evaluation
 ===================

 Functions are evaluated in applicative order.
-Each argument can be an expression, each argument expression must be evaluated before evaluating the function unless otherwise stated in the function specification.
+Each argument must be an expression, each argument expression must be evaluated before evaluating the function.
 The function is then called with the evaluated function arguments.
 The result of the ``function-expression`` is the result returned by the function call.
 If a ``function-expression`` is evaluated for a function that does not exist, the JMESPath implementation must indicate to the caller that an ``unknown-function`` error occurred.
-How and when this error is raised is implementation specific, but implementations SHOULD indicate to the caller that this specific error occurred.
+How and when this error is raised is implementation specific, but implementations should indicate to the caller that this specific error occurred.

 Functions can either have a specific arity or be variadic with a minimum